Retretti

 Description

 Retretti is one of the largest art centres in the Nordic Region.
-Located in the far east of Finland, close to the border to Russia, the small village of Punkaharju with just 4,000 inhabitants is a strange place for such a big gallery.
-As strange as the location is the size and architecture of the place, as most of the gallery is underground, chisseled into the hard crystalline rock.
-During the 1980s an underground gallery with an area of 3,700m² up to 30m below the surface was created.
-A long stair leads down to the galleries and a concert hall, 25 m below ground, 12 m high, seating 800.
+The full name is Saimaan taideluola Retretti (Saimaa Art Cave Retretti).
+Located at the eastern border of Finland to Russia, close to the border to Russia, the small village of Punkaharju with just 4,000 inhabitants is a strange place for such a big gallery.
+As strange as the location is the size and architecture of the place, as most of the gallery is underground, chiseled into the hard crystalline rock.
+During the 1980s an underground gallery with an area of 3,700 m² up to 30 m below the surface was created.
+A long staircase leads down to the galleries and a concert hall, 25 m below ground, 12 m high, seating 800.